Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **Objection 5: "How is this different from Asana/Monday?"**

 **Response:**
 > "Asana is a project management tool.
-SendVelo is an approval tool.
+Thumbway is an approval tool.
 Asana costs $500/month for 5 users, requires training, and has dozens of features you don't need.
-SendVelo costs $15/month, works in 30 seconds, and does one thing perfectly: get approval on ChatGPT content.
+Thumbway costs $15/month, works in 30 seconds, and does one thing perfectly: get approval on ChatGPT content.
 If you need project management, use Asana.
-If you need fast approvals, use SendVelo."
+If you need fast approvals, use Thumbway."

 **Proof:**
-- Feature comparison table (SendVelo vs Asana)
+- Feature comparison table (Thumbway vs Asana)
 - "Built for approvals, not project management" positioning

 ---